drhsqlite/pikchr/doc/userman.md

   *  "`17th ellipse`" &larr; the seventeenth ellipse object
   *  ... and so forth

-This works, but it can be fragile.
-If you go back later and insert a new object in the stream, it can mess up your counts.
+These relative and ordinal references work, but they can be fragile.
+If you go back later and insert a new object in the stream, you can mess up the counting.
 Or, for that matter, you might just miscount.

-In a complex diagram, it often works better to assign symbolic names to objects.
-Do this by putting the object name and a colon ("`:`") immediately before the class-name in the object definition.
-The object name must begin with a capital letter.
-Afterwards, the object can be referred to by that name.
+In a complex diagram, it often works better to assign symbolic names to objects, which we call “labels” in Pikchr.
+A label begins with a capital letter followed by some number of regular ASCII letters, digits or underscores, followed by a colon.
+This must come immediately before an object, without an intervening newline.
+Afterwards, the object can be referred to by that label.

 Consider how this simplifies our previous example: